 Given the execution counts of each basic block collected during simulation and the code for the basic blocks in each entity, profiling attaches raw characteristics $r{i,d}$, $i \in I$, $d \in D$ to each behavior, port, variable, and channel in the specification where characteristics are computed hierarchically by summation over the characteristics of an entity's children.
 I is the set of possible item types defined by the characteristics' category and D is the set of data types found in the code.
-SpecC defines 26 basic, standard data types where data types, and other data types.
+SpecC defines 26 basic, standard data types where data types are further divided into integer data types, floating point data types, and other data types.
 In addition, profiling can optionally treat composite, user-defined data types (such as arrays or structs) separately, expanding D dynamically as needed.
-Otherwise, user-defined data types of the individual elements they are composed of.
+Otherwise, user-defined data types will be mapped down to the basic data types of the individual elements they are composed of.